KeesCBakker/slack-ext/packages/handlebars-dir/README.md

 ```

 ## Usage
-Use the `NamedTemplateParser` like this.
+Use the `NamedTemplateParser` like to interact with the API:
 ```js
 const Handlebars = require("handlebars");
 const { NamedTemplateParser } = require("handlebars-dir");